-From decarbonising buildings to creating connected communities, we’re driving innovation that delivers real-world impact.
+From decarbonising the built environment to creating connected communities, we drive innovation, delivering real-world impact.

 Without this programme (Homes for Healthy Ageing), we would not have achieved the range of learning we did.
 It’s been an opportunity to change the way we deliver homes in the future, so it’s exciting to see how we can drive the next stage of learning and delivery.